Paklock/HackRF1/Create-a-simple-app.md

 ```

 ### Available widgets
-There are several different widgets, and more might be added, so you sholud allways go and chech whether new widgets have been added or not.
+There are several different widgets, and more might be added, so you should always go and check whether new widgets have been added or not.
 Here you will find a list of most basic widgets.

 #### Text
 The text widgets add a simple text area to your app.
 Here you can find it's declaration and prototype: